johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

   }
 ```

 This time, the remote handler returns an observable instead of a promise.
-We do this with the RxJS `from` operator.
+We do this with the RxJS `from` operator (in the `nestMicroservice` handler).

 ```typescript
   @MessagePattern('/jobs-observable')